beeware/briefcase/docs/reference/commands/run.rst

 attempt to replicate as much as possible of the runtime environment that would be installed, but will not actually install the app.
-For example, on Windows, ``run`` will use the interpreter that will be included in the installer, and the versions of code and dependencies that will be installed, but *won't* run the installer to produce Start Menu items, registry records, etc.
+For example, on Windows, ``run`` will use the interpreter that will be included in the installer, and the versions of code and requirements that will be installed, but *won't* run the installer to produce Start Menu items, registry records, etc.

 Test mode